 You may also like to download an Oxford University Prospectus and a Harris Manchester College Prospectus.

-For details of the Theology courses available at Oxford you will want to see the Theology Faculty website.
+For details of the Theology courses available at Oxford you will want to see the Theology and Religion Faculty website.

 If you're seriously considering making an application you'll want to know what details of likely costs and possible funding.